 Choosing plants, trees and mulch

 Just because we live in the desert doesn't mean you can't have a lush and vibrant landscape while maintaining a water-smart lifestyle.
-With a large selection of plants and trees to choose from, you’ll want to do your homework and make sure you pick ones that will work best for your needs.
+With a large selection of plants and trees to choose from, you'll want to do your homework and make sure you pick ones that will work best for your needs and our desert climate.

-Get some help from the pros and take the guesswork out of planning with one of our sample landscape designs!
+Get some help from the pros and take the guesswork out of planning with one of our inspiration photos and sample landscape designs!

 While most people think of mulch strictly as a decorative top layer to most landscapes, it also limits weed growth, helps drainage, encourages root development, improves soil by making nutrients more available to plants, insulates soil and plants in winter months, cools soil and reduces water use during hot summer months, and beautifies and unifies landscape design.

 Clay, sand and rock-hard caliche make up the majority of soil types found within the Las Vegas Valley, but one thing they all have in common is a small percentage of organic matter - which is needed to support plant life.
 The pH or relative alkalinity of the soil may be high which could be limiting nutrients added through fertilizer.

 Adding compost to our hard, caliche-based soil can improve its texture and provide nutrients essential to flower beds and gardens.

 You can make your own compost with items found in most kitchens or buy bagged compost at most nurseries.

 Don't forget!
 Landscapes aren't just made up of plants.
 They also include patios, walkways and other hardscapes.